 adoption of the cloud will be a pivotal factor in deciding who emerges on top and who falls behind their competitors in this new age of digital banking.

 Banks are racing to take advantage of the opportunities and manage the risks that the digital economy creates.
-To do so, a cloud-based core banking platform that provides greater agility, scalability and flexibility is a necessity.
+To do so, a cloud-native core banking platform that provides greater agility, scalability and flexibility is a necessity.

-Step one is replacing legacy systems with a new digital core banking platform.
+Step one is replacing legacy systems with a new core banking platform.
 The next step is deciding how you want to implement the new core banking system.

 Migrating core banking systems on the cloud presents the bank a rare opportunity to achieve conflicting objectives at once: